 As part of our theatrical arts program, you will have the opportunity to study the craft of acting, hone your skills on the stage of our Mondzac Performing Arts Center, and help out behind the scenes with sets or as part of the tech crew.

 You can take a theatrical arts class, join the Improv Club, and/or appear in two joint Landon/Holton-Arms productions (typically one musical and one non-musical) staged each year.
-In addition to these full-length plays — recent examples of which include the musicals Damn Yankees and Company and Shakespeare's Twelfth Night — you can also take the reins as the writer and director of a short play as part of our annual Director’s Workshop.
+In addition to these full-length plays — recent examples of which include The Crucible, the musicals Damn Yankees and Company, and Shakespeare's Twelfth Night — you can also take the reins as the writer and director of a short play as part of our annual Director’s Workshop.